camligo/trivia/README.md

 - Created method to fetch new game from Open Trivia DB
 - Created Game DTO and Game Repository
 - Updated URL to fetch new game with dynamic category and difficulty parameters

+### 20/09/2024

+- Created a trivia and game service in the frontend
+- Created dropdown component
+- Updates create game method in backend